Emuzex/virgo-ui/docs/guide/getting-started/integrations/nuxt.md

 You'll get autocompletion for all the available options.

 :::warning
-If you set `presets: []` in `uno.config.ts` then UnoCSS will disable all auto injected presets and you mvirgoally have to inject `virgo-vue` preset & others mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
+If you set `presets: []` in `uno.config.ts` then UnoCSS will disable all auto injected presets and you manually have to inject `virgo-vue` preset & others mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
 :::

 :::info
-When you update icons preset options in `uno.config.ts`, You'll discard auto injected option by virgo.
-You have to mvirgoally add icons preset options as mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
+When you update icons preset options in `uno.config.ts`, You'll discard auto injected option by Anu.
+You have to manually add icons preset options as mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
 :::

 ::::

 :::card Volar Support

-If you are using nuxt, virgo's module auto inject types for you you don't need to do anything.
+If you are using nuxt, Anu's module auto inject types for you you don't need to do anything.

 Happy coding 🙌🏻